opendatabio/opendatabio/resources/docs/en/API.md

 - `externalrefs` - the Tropicos, IPNI, MycoBank, ZOOBANK or GBIF reference numbers

-#### POST format
+### POST format

-See the **Import Data Vignette** of the [OpenDataBio-R Client](https://github.com/opendatabio/opendatabio-r) for detailed information on how to import [Taxons](Core-Objects#taxons).
-The following fields are allowed in a post API:
+The POST API requires only the **full name** of the taxon to be imported, i.e. for species or below species taxons the complete name must be informed (e.g. *Ocotea guianensis*  or *Licaria cannela aremeniaca*).
+The script will validate the name retrieving the remaining required info from the nomenclatural databases using external APIs, unless you are trying to import an unpublished names.
+The following fields are allowed in the POST taxons API:
 * `name` - taxon full name **required**
 * `level` - may be the numeric id or a string describing the level (see above)
-* `parent_name` - the taxon's parent full name
+* `parent` - the taxon's parent full name or id - **note** - if you inform a valid parent and the system detects a different parent through the API to the nomenclatural databases, preference will be given to the informed parent;
 * `bibreference` - the bibliographic reference in which the taxon was published;
 * `author` - the taxon author's name;
-* `author_id` - the person id **required for unpublished names**
+* `author_id` or `person` - the person name, abbrevition, email or id, representing the author of unpublished names -  **required for unpublished names**
 * `valid` - boolean, true if this taxon name is valid;
 * `mobot` - Tropicos.org id for this taxon
 * `ipni` - IPNI id for this taxon
 * `mycobank` - MycoBank id for this taxon
 * `zoobank` - ZOOBANK id for this taxon

-Note.
-Only name is required because the API will search the external nomenclatural databases and retrieve level, parent, author and the found reference ids.
-If the check fails, the record will not be imported

 <a name="endpoint_traits"></a>
 ***
-### Traits
+## Traits Endpoint
 The `traits` endpoint interact with the [Trait](Trait-Objects#traits) table.
 The basic usage is getting a list of variables and variables categories for importing [Measurements](Trait-Objects#measurements).
-The POST method allows you to import, but it is recommended that the Web Interface is used to store traits in the database, because the interface facilitates avoiding creating a redundant trait.
+The POST method allows  you to batch import variables, but it is *strongly recommended* that you use the Web Interface to define traits in the database, because the interface facilitates avoiding creating redundant traits.

-#### GET optional parameters  `id`, `name`,`categories` `limit`,`offset`
+### GET optional parameters
 - `id=list` return only traits having the id or ids provided (ex `id=1,2,3,10`);
 - `name=string` return only traits having the `export_name` as indicated (ex `name=DBH`)
+- `categories`
 - `language=mixed` return name and descriptions of both trait and categories in the specified language.
 Values may be 'language_id', 'language_code' or 'language_name';
 - `bibreference=boolean` - if true, include the [BibReference](Auxiliary-Objects#bibreferences) associated with the trait in the results;
 - `limit` and `offset` are SQL statements to limit the amount.
 See [Common endpoints](endpoint_common).

-#### Fields obtained with 'simple' option
+### Fields obtained with 'simple' option
 - `id` - the id of the Trait in the odbtraits table (a local database id)
 - `type` - the numeric code defining the Trait type
 - `typename` - the name of the Trait type